Alfresco/docs-alfresco/content-services/community/config/repository.md

     2. On Windows, you can just use port 443 without any proxy.

     Note that we use the `certificateVerification="none"` setting.
-See the [official Tomcat 8.5 page](https://tomcat.apache.org/tomcat-8.5-doc/config/http.html#SSL_Support_-_SSLHostConfig){:target="_blank"} or [Tomcat 9.0 page](https://tomcat.apache.org/tomcat-9.0-doc/config/http.html#SSL_Support_-_SSLHostConfig){:target="_blank"} to learn more about the HTTPS security settings for the connector.
+See the [official Tomcat 10 page](https://tomcat.apache.org/tomcat-10.1-doc/config/http.html#SSL_Support_-_SSLHostConfig){:target="_blank"} to learn more about the HTTPS security settings for the connector.

-    If you're using an older version of Tomcat (which we don't recommend and don't support), the security settings are specified in a different format.
-See example for [Tomcat 7.0](https://tomcat.apache.org/tomcat-7.0-doc/config/http.html#SSL_Support){:target="_blank"}.

 6. Edit `alfresco-global.properties` and replace the relevant values for your case: